hazel-ui/.github/pull_request_template.md

 ### Checklist

-- [ ] I've tested my changes by running the project locally
-- [ ] I've commented my code in hard-to-understand areas
 - [ ] I've made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes